Please note that due to the COVID-19 pandemic, many telcos are experiencing issues with providing call centre experiences. You can read more here.

 Most telcos have some form of Australian customer support, but few have an Australian-only call centre.
 We’ve asked all the big – and several of the smaller – telcos about the location of their customer contact centre(s) and below is a list of the ones that are keeping it local only.

-Please note, that this is not an exhaustive list.
-Many other telcos may also have call centres ONLY in Australia.
-However, you can probably get a sense for what a rare commodity this can be.
-If your telco ‘looks Aussie’ – e.g. ‘Mate Communicate’ or ‘Aussie Broadband’ – you could reasonably expect the customer service experience to be Aussie too, right?
-Maybe, but not necessarily.
+Please note that several other telcos may also have call centres ONLY in Australia however you can probably get a sense for how rare this is.
+If your telco ‘looks Aussie’ – e.g. ‘Mate Communicate’ or ‘Aussie Broadband’ – it’s a safe assumption that there’s Australian call centres involved, but it might not always be the case.

 What telcos have support in Australia but also overseas?